-Some data files such as standard forms and log files generated by enterprise services are periodically uploaded to Object Storage Service (OSS).
+Some data files, such as standard forms and log files generated by enterprise services, are periodically uploaded to Object Storage Service (OSS).
 However, metadata in these files is usually not managed.
-This makes it difficult to analyze and compute data.
+This makes it difficult to compute and analyze data.
 To address this issue, Data Lake Analytics (DLA) provides the metadata discovery feature.
 After this feature is enabled, you can create a metadata discovery task in the DLA console.
 This task automatically generates and updates DLA metadata for OSS files in a single run.
 The metadata may be included in one or more tables.
 This task also automatically detects data fields and types in files, maps subdirectories to table partitions, detects new columns and partitions, and splits files into tables.

 OSS directory formats in data warehouse mode

 OSS is an open file system.
-To efficiently create a data warehouse in OSS, you must make sure that OSS directories are in the correct format.
+To efficiently build a data warehouse on top of OSS, you must make sure that OSS directories are in the correct format.
 If OSS data sources are configured in data warehouse mode, metadata discovery tasks of DLA support only the following OSS directory formats: Database name/Table name/File name and Database name/Table name/Partition name/.../Partition name/File name.The root directory is mapped to a schema.
 Second-level subdirectories are mapped to tables.
 The names of the second-level subdirectories must be mapped to the names of the tables.
 If third-level or higher-level subdirectories exist, these subdirectories are mapped to partitions.

 |OSS directory||DLA table||Mapping description|

 |Table1||No table mapped||Files in the Table1 directory are in different formats (CSV and JSON).
 As a result, DLA cannot create a table that is mapped to this directory.
 A mapped table can be created in DLA only if files in the directory are in the same format.

 Note If files in a directory are in the same format but fields in the files are of different types, DLA cannot create a table that is mapped to this directory.